hylang/hy/docs/contrib/walk.rst

     6
     5

-The ``global`` special form changes the meaning of names to refer to the module-level variables instead of locals, and this change still applies inside a ``let`` form, even if a global has the same name as a let binding.

 Basic assignments (e.g. ``setv``, ``+=``) will update the local variable named by a let binding, when they assign to a let-bound name.